-To learn more about the program and how your company can become involved, please contact Mariah Wollweber at mwollweber@wheatworld. org or visit the website at www.wheatworld. org/membership/industry-partner-program/
+To learn more about the program and how your company can become involved, please contact Mariah Wollweber at mwollweber@wheatworld.org.

-2021-2022 DOMESTIC AND TRADE POLICY COMMITTEE
+2023-2024 DOMESTIC AND TRADE POLICY COMMITTEE

 MEMBERS: appointed by the president from the NAWG Board of Directors.

 CHARGE: develop and advocate favorable domestic and trade policy including in the areas of farm programs, risk management, trade, transportation, etc.